4 Great Reasons to Audition with Your Sides In Your Hands

-The sides are easy…only three lines.
-You learned them after repeating them for the third time.
+The sides are easy…only a few lines.
+You learned them quickly, after repeating them a few times.
 These lines came natural to you; so natural, in fact, that you are already off-book.

 Question: Now that you are off-book, should you bring your sides into the audition room with you?
 Should you use them during the audition, even though you don’t need them?
 After all, auditioning without them demonstrates to the casting director that you are prepared, right?

 Instincts may tell you to leave your audition sides at home.
 But conventional industry wisdom says: Always audition with your sides in-hand.